 Some people choose to purchase their domain name through the same company they use to host their website.
 Some hosting companies even offer free domains with their packages.
 I personally prefer to keep the two separate and use GoDaddy for all of my domain name purchases.
 GoDaddy is easy to use and often has discounts.
 Do an internet search for “GoDaddy Discounts” prior to purchasing your domain name.

-There are numerous hosting options and companies available.
+There are numerous hosting options and companies available when you start a blog.
 One that I’ve used for years is Bluehost.com.
 Not only are they reasonably priced, they offer 24/7 support, their user panel is easy to use, and they offer a 1-click install of WordPress.

-You can get web hosting as low as $5.95 a month by clicking on Bluehost.com.
+You can start your blog today and get web hosting as low as $3.95 a month by clicking on Bluehost.com.
+The link will open a new window so that you can refer to these instructions as you work.

 Disclaimer: If you do choose to go with BlueHost, I will earn a commission.
 There are other hosting options available.
 However, Bluehost is my recommendation based on my experiences with them.
 If you do join Bluehost through my affiliate link, thank you so much for your support!